boannas/F16_project/README.md

   <img src="image/Kinematic_equation.png" alt="Image of Kinematic Equation">
 </p>

-This equation describes the relationship between angular velocities in the body-fixed frame (P, Q, R) and the rates of change of the Euler angles (ϕ, θ, ψ).
+This equation describes the relationship between angular velocities in the body-fixed frame (P, Q, R) and the rates of change of the Euler angles (ϕ, θ, ψ). **It follows the left-hand rule.**

 Where: